 A brief description of university housing follows.
-More information about housing is available online (http://housing.utexas.edu) and from The University of Texas at Austin, Department of Housing and Food Service, P O Box 7666, Austin TX 78713-7666.
+More information about housing is available online (http://housing.utexas.edu) and from The University of Texas at Austin, University Housing and Dining, P O Box 7666, Austin TX 78713-7666.
 Institutional rules regarding university-owned residences are listed in Appendix C, Chapter 5 (University-Owned Residences) (p.
-113).
+115).